MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/manage-environments.md

 3. Choose your preferred sign-up scenario and select the corresponding link.

-4. Accept the terms and conditions and select **Continue** to start creating the orgaization.
+4. Accept the terms and conditions and select **Continue** to start creating the organization.

 5. After the environment is created, you'll be redirected to [Customer Insights](https://home.ci.ai.dynamics.com).